hashicorp/nomad/website/source/docs/job-specification/vault.html.md

 ### Retrieve Token

 This example tells the Nomad client to retrieve a Vault token.
-The token is available to the task via the canonical environment variable `VAULT_TOKEN`.
+The token is available to the task via the canonical environment variable `VAULT_TOKEN` and written to disk at `secrets/vault_token`.
 The resulting token will have the "frontend" Vault policy attached.

 ```hcl
 vault {